StackVista/stackstate-docs/saas/user-management.md

 - The user must be a member of the `realm-admin` Keycloak group.
 - Permissions to create `App registrations` in [the Azure portal](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
-- An ID, which is usually in UUID formet, of the Active Directory group to grant permissions to Stackstate. (found in the [Groups section of the Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups)).
+- An ID of the Active Directory group to grant permissions to Stackstate. (found in the [Groups section of the Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups)).

 #### Creating an App Registration in Azure

 - Log in to [the Azure portal](https://portal.azure.com) and proceed to [App registrations](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)
 - Press `New registration`, fill in the name of the registration, select `Accounts in this organizational directory only` and leave all other fields as is.

 ![Azure App Registration](../.gitbook/assets/keycloak_azure_app_registration.png)

 - Note the `Application (client) ID` for the created app registration; it will be used later to configure a Keycloak Identity Provider. *The value of the secret is shown only once just after creation.*
 - Press `Add a certificate or secret` and create a client secret.
 Note the value for the created secret; it will be used later to configure a Keycloak Identity Provider.

 ![Azure App Registration2](../.gitbook/assets/keycloak_azure_app_registration-2.png)

 - From the `App registration` page go to `Endpoints` and note the `OpenID Connect metadata document` link; it will be used later to configure a Keycloak Identity Provider.

 ![Azure App Endpoint](../.gitbook/assets/keylcoak_azure_app_endpoint.png)

 - Go to the Manifest section and ensure that the `groupMembershipClaims` setting of the App registration is set to `All`.
 This is required to map Active Directory Groups to the Keycloak Groups/Roles.

 ![Azure App Manifest](../.gitbook/assets/keycloak_app_registration_manifest.png)

 #### Adding an Identity Provider to Keycloak